telerik/ajax-docs/controls/raddevicedetectionframework.md

 Nowadays supporting mobile devices in the Web Development is a must.
 However finding the right screen size can be laborious.
 Here in help comes Telerik **Device Detection Framework**.
 Added in **Q1 2014** this .NET library allow developers to determine the Screen Resolution of huge number of mobile devices in an elegant way.
 Telerik ships **Device Detection Framework** as a separate assembly - **Telerik.Web.Device.Detection.dll**.

->note When **Telerik.Web.Device.Detection.dll** assembly is referenced in a project, Telerik controls will use it automatically.
+>tip When **Telerik.Web.Device.Detection.dll** assembly is referenced in a project, Telerik controls will use it automatically.
 For example those controls which need to resolve **RenderMode="Auto"** will use it to determine, whether to activate **Mobile Render Mode**.
 >